How to Silence Your Inner Critic (And Why It's Been Trying to Help You All Along)

 Get curious instead of combative

 This is the parts work piece.
-Instead of arguing with the inner critic or trying to drown it out, try asking it a question.
-"What are you worried will happen if you stop saying this?"
+Instead of arguing with the inner critic or trying to shut it down, try talking to it and hearing what it has to say.
+“What are you worried will happen if you stop saying this?”
+Engaging in this kind of self talk allows you to recognize the power and influence of your inner critic, but also your ability to master and overcome it.

 infographic showing trauma-informed steps to quiet the inner critic using IFS parts work and EMDR therapy